We Used to Live Here: Plot

 Eve returns home and finds the Fausts have not left yet.
 She goes to the attic for tire chains; while there, she sees a woman in a hospital gown.
 Eve falls from the attic and strikes her head.
 Eve sees Thomas’s teenage son Kai with her phone; they fight and Shylo bites him.
 Eve then finds that Kai had been holding his own phone, and is unsure if the phone has changed or if her perception of reality has been compromised.
 Immediately after, the room’s window changes from stained glass to clear.

 The Faust family finally leaves; Charlie returns.
 Charlie agrees that the window has changed.
 The two stay in a hotel that night.
 At the hotel, Charlie’s phone gets a call from Eve’s missing phone.
 Eve answers.
 On the other end of the line, Charlie’s voice states the woman with Eve is an imposter.
 Eve notices that the woman she is with is missing a tattoo; Eve flees back to her home to rescue the real Charlie.

 Back at the house, Eve finds herself locked inside, with no sign of Charlie.
 The woman in the hospital gown, presumably Alison, chases Eve into the basement.
 There, she finds that the rooms and hallways are constantly changing.
 Eve exits the basement, where she finds Thomas, Paige, and their children eating dinner.
 Thomas refers to her as his sister Emma and threatens to call the psych ward if she will not behave.

 Eve sees that Paige is wearing Charlie’s locket.
 She takes Paige hostage with a wine corkscrew and demands to know what is happening.
 Paige stabs Eve with a knife.
 Eve kills Paige with the corkscrew and hits Thomas with a hammer.
 Thomas calls her “Eve” and makes several statements alluding to the supernatural Old House.
 Before Eve can kill him, police arrive and arrest her.
 "Emma" claims that her name is Eve Palmer, but officers can find no record that Eve ever existed.
 She is declared not guilty by reason of insanity and sent to a psychiatric ward.
 Thomas visits her and leaves behind Charlie’s locket.

 On an Internet forum, Charlie asks for help, claiming that Eve has disappeared and all evidence of her existence has vanished.

 Style

 According to Publishers Weekly, "Kliewer nods to the book’s origin as a series of Reddit posts by supplementing the main narrative with 'documents'..."
 These documents take the form of fictional transcripts from those who have experienced the Old House phenomenon, as well "internet conspiracy theories."
-Additionally, each interlude ends with a single word in Morse code which spells a message for the careful reader: “Old man with the scar has lived in the cabin for centuries and goes by many different names.”
+Additionally, each interlude ends with a single word in Morse code which spells a message for the careful reader: “The old man with the scar has lived in the cabin for centuries and goes by many different names.”
 One document, through unconventional capitalized letters, spells out: “The old gods see all.”